LLM Fundamentals

 - Balanced performance and cost

-- Most common size for APIs
+- Most common API size

 - Good for most use cases